Answers to frequently asked questions and instructions on how to register your group for the training can be found below.

 Q: How and how often do new Formation Groups launch?

-A: New Formation Groups are launched every six months.
-Formation Groups are kicked off with a two-day retreat, attendance at which is required to receive the curriculum and begin your group.
-This training is both instructive and immersive in nature—you will learn how to run a meeting as well as experience your first group meeting with your group members.
+A: The Eastside is on a hiatus from launching these groups until some time after Neighborhood Groups are up and running.
+Formation Groups are kicked off with a one-day training, attendance at which is required to receive the curriculum and begin your group.
+This training is both instructive and immersive in nature—you will learn how to run a meeting as well as experience your first group meeting with your group members

 Q: Is there a cost to participating in a Formation Group?

 A: Yes.
-The cost is $150 per group participant.
-This covers the curriculum as well as the kickoff retreat.
+The cost is $50 per group participant.
+This covers the curriculum as well as the kickoff training.

 Q: How are the nine months framed?
 Is there a specific curriculum?